bgord/knowledge/README.md

 - Cypress drag and drop column command (react-beautiful-dnd)
 - Nodemailer quick example
 - Cypress hover workarounds
+- Convert a number from decimal to binary
+- What are bitwise operators?
+- How to use bitwise logical operators?

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?